Giving guests access to a Canvas course is a three-step process:

 - Google account (Gmail) ID -- Individuals can access Canvas using their own Gmail ID and password.
 Accepted Google accounts are:

-Step 2: After obtaining one of these account types, the account needs to be provisioned in the UW Canvas LMS.
-You can provision an account by either:
+Step 2: After obtaining one of these account types, the account needs to be added to the UW Canvas LMS.
+You can add an account to Canvas by either:

 - Adding the sponsored UW NetID or Google ID to a UW Group, then giving the UW Group access to